c2mon/c2mon/docs/docs/user-guide/daq-api/index.md

 ---
 layout:   post
 title:    DAQ API - General Overview
-Summary:  Introduction to C2MON Data Acquisition (DAQ) API, used by all existing DAQ modules for the server communication.
+summary:  Introduction to C2MON Data Acquisition (DAQ) API, used by all existing DAQ modules for the server communication.
 ---

 C2MON was initially developed at CERN to acquire data from physical infrastructural equipment, such as PLCs or OPC servers.